joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/16/us/politics/jim-jordan-trump.html?searchResultPosition=5

 **Golden Retrievers Gather to Salute the Therapy Dog of Mile 3**\
-`Hundreds of dogs and humans gathered in Boston to honor Spencer, the official dog of the Boston Marathon, who died in February.`\
+`Hundreds of dogs and humans came together in Boston to honor Spencer, the official dog of the Boston Marathon, who died in February.`\
 https://nytimes.com/2023/04/16/sports/boston-marathon-dog-spencer-retrievers.html?searchResultPosition=6

 **Your Monday Briefing: Fighting in Sudan**\